 A Guide to Fully Homomorphic Encryption

 I've spent one year at 0xPARC building a performant, production-grade fully homomorphic encryption (FHE) library from the ground up.
-As a way to wrap up my time at 0xPARC and pass on what I've learned to the next generation of FHE builders, I made this guide.
+As a way to wrap up my time at 0xPARC and pass on what I've learned to the next generation of FHE builders (LLMs included!), I made this guide.
 It's written with a variety of archetypes in mind, from founders who want to build with our library and engineers who want a deeper understanding of the underlying mathematics, to interns, researchers, and cryptographers who will work on the system itself — or, more broadly, anyone curious about what 0xPARC does.

 Depending on what you're here for, different parts will be more useful: